Spam Subscriptions

 Akismet integration

-Akismet is a spam checking service available with the plugin Akismet preinstalled on every WordPress blog.
-It can be activated freely, you just need to signup to get a free license.
+Akismet is a spam-checking service available with the plugin Akismet preinstalled on every WordPress blog.
+It can be activated freely, you just need to sign up to get a free license.

-If the plugin is active, Newsletter can use it to check every subscription and block it if Akismet signals a high probability of spam.
+If the plugin is active, Newsletter can use it to check every subscription and eventually block it if Akismet signals a high probability of spam.
 The Akismet integration can be enabled in the security panel, inside the Newsletter dashboard.

 Captcha

 Newsletter provides a simple captcha system that can be enabled if bots are hitting hard.
-The captcha is not shown on subscription forms but adds a second subscription step where the captcha is displayed.
-That grants that every subscription is validated by a captcha even when the form is located in another site, for example when you are using a single blog as the central collector for subscriptions coming from other sites.
+The captcha is not shown on subscription forms, but adds a second subscription step where the captcha is displayed.
+That grants that every subscription is validated by a captcha even when the form is located in another site, for example, when you are using a single blog as the central collector for subscriptions coming from other sites.

 Email address/domain blacklist